Christos Theodoropoulos

 Hello, world!

+However, my aspirations don't stop at disease comprehension through seamless knowledge extraction.
+During my PhD, my research extended to the frontier of personalized medicine, where I harnessed the potential of person-centric knowledge graphs to create a holistic view of patients.
 A notable accomplishment that adorns my research journey is the creation of a contrastive learning framework, ingeniously integrating both graph and text modalities to instill relation-oriented structure into Language Models like BERT and RoBERTa.
 This novel approach has empowered me to transcend the constraints of traditional text encoders, ushering in a new era of possibilities.
 By translating the acquired embedding spaces into tangible solutions, I've ventured into the realms of relation extraction and named entity recognition, solving these intricate tasks using deceptively simple yet effective classifiers like KNN.
+At the later stage of my PhD, I’ve had the chance to conduct a short research visit in the Idiap Research Institute in Switzerland.
+I've also attended two OxML summer schools organized by AI for Global Goals in collaboration with CIFAR and the University of Oxford diving deeper into health AI, representation learning, and generative models.
+Along the way, I’ve served as a reviewer for top journals and conferences like ACL Rolling Review and IEEE TPAMI.

 Beyond academia, my expedition led me to the vanguard of innovation as a research scientist intern at IBM Research.
 Here, I had the privilege of immersing myself in projects that not only stoked the flames of my curiosity but also enriched my repertoire of skills.
 A significant chapter in this journey involved insights from Electronic Health Records (EHR) to construct person-centric knowledge graphs.
 This endeavor saw me wield the power of the HSPO ontology and harness the prowess of Graph Neural Networks (GNNs) to tackle the formidable task of predicting intensive care unit readmissions.
 Embracing the spirit of versatility, my explorations expanded to encompass the fascinating domain of embedding learning for heterogeneous graphs.
 These explorations are on the brink of yielding results in the shape of upcoming research publications.
 The team's influence also extends into the realm of open-source collaboration.
 I've been instrumental in fortifying IBM's commitment to knowledge dissemination, playing a pivotal role in bolstering their open-source initiative, exemplified by the repository.
 In a testament to my innovation, and inventiveness, I proudly stand as the primary inventor in a patent filing.

-As for my roots, I hail from Tripolis, the capital of Arcadia, steeped in history and surrounded by breathtaking beauty.
+As for my roots, I hail from Tripolis, the capital of Arcadia, steeped in history and surrounded by beautiful nature.
 My formative years were then shaped in Athens, where seven years of studying, working, and immersing myself in the city's energy left an indelible mark.
 Today, I'm nestled in Brussels, a cosmopolitan hub pulsating at the heart of Europe, characterized by its multicultural essence and lively spirit.

 For deeper insights into my journey and potential collaborations, I invite you to explore my CV or reach out to me directly.
 And if the allure of Greece beckons, I stand ready to offer recommendations.
 Here's to embracing the journey of knowledge, discovery, and shared experiences!